pastelgf/rootandsteel.github.io/rules.md

 Note: a check should only be performed if the outcome for failure is INTERESTING or DIFFICULT.
 If it is neither, the character should automatically succeed at the task.

-Characters can also interact with the world via [rituals](rituals.md).
+Characters can also interact with the world magically via [rituals](rituals.md).

 ## Backgrounds and Classes